Graduate Financial Aid

 4. Graduate PLUS Loan:

 The Graduate PLUS Loan allows the graduate student to borrow up to the calculated cost of attendance minus any other aid that the student is receiving.
-Students must be enrolled in at least 3 credits per semester and be credit-worthy.The annual interest rate for loans issued after July 1, 2014 has not yet been set by Congress.
-The annual interest rate for 2013-14 was 6.41%.
+Students must be enrolled in at least 3 credits per semester and be credit-worthy.The annual interest rate for loans issued after July 1, 2015 for the 2015-16 academic year will be 6.84%.
 Repayment of principal and interest begins 60 days after the loan is disbursed.
-There is also a 4.288 percent loan origination fee deducted from the face value of your Graduate PLUS loan.
+There is also a 4.292 percent loan origination fee deducted from the face value of your Graduate PLUS loan.
 To apply, students must complete a FAFSA at ww.fafsa.gov and a Direct Graduate PLUS Master Promissory Note at www.studentloans.gov.

 Philadelphia University requires that all students applying for aid file the Free Application for Federal Student Aid (FAFSA).
 This may be done online at www.fafsa.gov.
 Financial aid, regardless of its source, may not be automatically renewable.
 It is the student’s responsibility to obtain the application forms and submit them once each academic year.